Help! My Child is a Picky Eater

 Expert Advice:

 • Children have small stomachs and need to eat often.
-Offer them three meals and one to two snacks each day.
-Limit food or drinks other than water between meal and snack times.
+Offer them three meals and one or two snacks each day.
+Offer water between meal and snack times.

-• Keep meals focused and pleasant.
+• Keep meals pleasant.
 Do not bribe or threaten your child, and turn off distractions like TVs, phones and tablets while eating.

-• Offer foods similar in colors, flavors and textures to foods that your child already enjoys.
+• Offer foods similar in color, flavor and texture to foods your child already enjoys.
 Bold and bitter flavors may taste stronger to a child.

 • Give food choices.
 Let your child help you plan snacks and meals for the week.
 Young children respond well to being asked to pick between two options.